-Engagements of the 2016/17 season and beyond include Nerone in L’incoronazione di Poppea and Speranza in L’Orfeo di Monteverdi at the Salzburg Festival, the Philharmonie of Paris, the Edinburgh Festival, the Luzern Festival, the Berliner Festspiele and at the New York Lincoln Center conducted by Sir John Eliot Gardiner, Cesare in Vivaldi’s Catone in Utica at the Oper Köln and Orfeo in Handel’s Parnasso in festa at the Concertgebouw Amsterdam conducted by Andrea Marcon, Carmina Burana with the Seoul Philharmonic Orchestra, Arsilda with the Collegium 1704 in Bratislava, Caen, Lille, Luxembourg, Versailles and Dijon, Speranza in L’Orfeo at Opéra de Dijon, Romeo in Zingarelli’s Giulietta e Romeo with Theater Heidelberg at the Rokokotheater of Schwetzingen and Giulio Cesare for his Glyndebourne debut conducted by William Christie.
+Recently he was heard as Nerone in L’incoronazione di Poppea and Speranza in L’Orfeo at the Salzburg Festival, New York Lincoln Center, Philharmonie of Paris and Berlin, Harris Theatre in Chicago, Edinburgh Festival, Lucerne Festival and the Teatro La Fenice in Venice conducted by Gardiner, Cesare in Vivaldi’s Catone in Utica and Orlofsky in a new production of Die Fledermaus at the Oper Köln, Orfeo in Handel’s Parnasso in festa at the Concertgebouw Amsterdam conducted by Andrea Marcon, in Giulio Cesare for his Glyndebourne debut conducted by William Christie, in a staged production of Handel’s Jephtha at Maifestspiele Wiesbaden, in his debut at the Teatro San Carlo of Naples in Britten’s Canticles alongside Ian Bostridge, in Carmina Burana with the Seoul Philharmonic Orchestra, as Barzane in Vivaldi’s Arsilda with the Collegium 1704 in Bratislava, Caen, Lille, Luxembourg and Versailles, Speranza in L’Orfeo at the Opéra de Dijon, and Romeo in Zingarelli’s Giulietta e Romeo at the Rokokotheater of Schwetzingen.

 For his interpretation of the title role of Pym he received nominations as “Best Singer” of the 2015/16 season for the German theatre award DER FAUST 2016 and from the magazine Opernwelt as “Singer of the year 2016”.